 Judge Rooney earned her undergraduate degree at Colgate University, and she received her Juris Doctor at Temple University School of Law.
 After law school, she was a law clerk for the Honorable Paul A. Dandridge, First Judicial District of Pennsylvania, Court of Common Pleas, in Philadelphia, Pennsylvania.
 She is admitted to the Pennsylvania Bar, the U.S. District Court for the Eastern District of Pennsylvania, and the U.S. Court of Appeals for the Third Circuit.

-Judge Dennis Phillips: joined the United States Occupational Safety and Health Review Commission as a judge in Washington, D.C. on September 1, 2007.
+Judge Dennis L. Phillips: joined the United States Occupational Safety and Health Review Commission as a judge in Washington, D.C. on September 1, 2007.
 He previously served as a Supervisory Administrative Law Judge at the Office of Medicare Hearings and Appeals in Miami, Florida.
 Judge Phillips was a trial attorney at the Fraud Section, Commercial Litigation Branch, Civil Division, United States Department of Justice at Washington, D.C. where he practiced before federal district, bankruptcy and appellate courts, and the U.S. Court of Federal Claims, throughout the nation for more than 15 years.
-He also served as a trial attorney at the U.S. Army’s Office of Chief Trial Attorney where he practiced before the Armed Services Board of Contract Appeals for 5 years.
-He retired as a Lieutenant Colonel from the United States Army’s Judge Advocate General’s Corps after completing 21 years of active service.
+He also served as a trial attorney at the U.S. Army's Office of Chief Trial Attorney where he practiced before the Armed Services Board of Contract Appeals for 5 years.
+He retired as a Lieutenant Colonel from the United States Army's Judge Advocate General's Corps after completing 21 years of active service.
 He was awarded the Legion of Merit upon retirement.

 Judge Phillips received his Master of Laws in Government Procurement Law from the George Washington University National Law Center, his J.D. (magna cum laude and Order of the Coif) from Syracuse University's College of Law, and his Bachelor of Science from the United States Military Academy at West Point, New York.
 He also completed the Program Manager's Course, a Joint Service graduate-level program in major system acquisition management, at the Defense Systems Management College and the LL.M.-Equivalent Graduate Law Course (ABA approved), at the Judge Advocate General's School, Charlottesville, Virginia (Commandant's List).

 Judge Phillips is admitted to practice in the courts of New York and Pennsylvania, U.S. Supreme Court, U.S. Court of Appeals for the Federal Circuit, U.S. Court of Federal Claims, and other federal courts.
 He is a member of the American Bar Association (Public Contract Law Section: co-chairman Procurement Fraud Committee from 2001 through 2007) and American Association for Justice.
+Judge Phillips is currently serving as the President and Chief Executive Officer of the Forum of United States Administrative Law Judges.

 Judge Keith E. Bell: is a native of Staten Island, New York who received his Bachelor of Arts degree with honors in 1988 from North Carolina Central University in Durham, NC.
 Thereafter, he earned his Juris Doctorate degree from North Carolina Central University’s School of Law in 1991.
 He was appointed as an Administrative Law Judge (ALJ) with the Occupational Safety and Health Review Commission (OSHRC), in Washington D.C., in January 2012.
 Prior to joining OSHRC, Judge Bell did a brief stint in the Social Security Administration’s Office of Disability Adjudication and Review in Columbia, Missouri where he decided appeals filed by applicants for disability benefits.